 You will develop the academic skills, knowledge and understanding to enable you to progress into Higher Education or pursue a career in Health and Social Care.

 Assessment includes coursework and exams in two semesters over the year.
-Some units may include presentation elements.
-All work is internally moderated and externally moderated by Certa assessors.
+Some units may include presentations.
+All work is internally moderated and externally moderated by assessors from the awarding body Certa.

 You need GCSEs in Maths and English at grade C or above (Grade 4 or above if you did your GCSEs from 2017) or equivalents qualifications.